Faqs By Pinball FAQ

-Both units include a mechanical plunger with nudge/tilt, and the tactile feedback system - also known as Surround Sound Feedback (SSF) - which lets you hear and feel the mechanical elements of the table; the ball rolling down the playfield, ramp drops, flippers, slingshots, coin drops, bumpers, ball loading mechs, gear motors, bells, chimes, etc.
+Included is a mechanical plunger with nudge/tilt, and the tactile feedback system - also known as Surround Sound Feedback (SSF) - which lets you hear and feel the mechanical elements of the table; the ball rolling down the playfield, ramp drops, flippers, slingshots, coin drops, bumpers, ball loading mechs, gear motors, bells, chimes, etc.

 You plug-in a virtual reality headset - either an Oculus Rift-S supplied with the machine - or your own VR headset.
 Let us know if you already have a headset.